rediahmds/open-music-api-dcd/README.md

 # 🎼 OpenMusic

-OpenMusic is a backend service app used for the submission in the "Fundamentals of Back-end Application" class by Dicoding Indonesia.
+OpenMusic is a backend service that implements CRUD operation.
+It allows you to add song, playlist, albums, collaborate a playlist, with authentication and authorization feature.

 ## 📑 Major Topics Covered in Each Version